nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

   annotations:
     internal.kpt.dev/upstream-identifier: '|ConfigMap|baremetal-operator-system|baremetal-operator-ironic-bmo-configmap-6cf9t7484b'
 ```

+NOTE:
+- The DHCP_HOSTS, DHCP_IGNORE, DHCP_RANGE do not have to be updated if you are using static IP configuration.
+- The PROVISIONING_INTERFACE is the interface where the Nephio Management cluster control plane IP can be reached.
+- The values for DNS_IP and GATEWAY_IP can be gathered from the output of `resolvectl` and `ip route` commands on Nephio management cluster host.
+- The values for HTTP_PORT, IRONIC_KERNEL_PARAMS, IRONIC_INSPECTOR_VLAN_INTERFACES, USE_IRONIC_INSPECTOR can be continue to use the default values for most cases.

 The IP address 172.22.0.2 that is present in the fields DEPLOY_KERNEL_URL, DEPLOY_RAMDISK_URL, IRONIC_BASE_URL,
 IRONIC_ENDPOINT across files in bmo and ironic directories can be modified as per the deployment environment using